 DWI entrapment is a real problem that happens more than we would like to admit.
 If you’re a little foggy about the term’s definition, DWI entrapment occurs when an individual has somehow been compelled or coerced by a police officer into drinking and driving.

 When you can prove that DWI entrapment has occurred, you can use that act as a legitimate defense in court.
+(If you have a top Houston DWI lawyer.)
 But how does DWI entrapment actually happen?
 Exactly what is entrapment by a police officer?
 We’re glad you asked.

 The police officer thinks DWI is a good idea?
 Smells like DWI entrapment.

 We respect our local police officers, but some police officers don’t always have your best interests at heart.
 Sad, but true.
 And if a police officer tells you that it’s a good idea to get into your car while you’re drunk, DON’T BELIEVE HIM (or her — it is 2019, after all).

 This could happen after you exit the bar.
 Perhaps the officer was even parked right outside, just waiting for someone like you to stumble out of the bar.
 At this point, you might ask yourself, “Is it illegal for a cop to wait outside a bar?”
 And that would be a big, fat no.